gabrieleviolait/ghostos/README.md

 GhostNet currently supports ARP gateway discovery, ICMP ping testing, TCP connection establishment, HTTP `GET / HTTP/1.0` payload transmission, TCP payload receive/dump, multi-segment receive loops, ACKs for received payload data, and FIN close handling.
 This has been validated against a local Python HTTP server on `10.0.2.2:8080`.

 The cryptographic subsystem now includes RFC7748-validated X25519, RFC5869-validated HKDF-SHA256, real GhostTLS X25519 key exchange, transcript hash construction, TLS 1.3 handshake secret derivation, traffic secret derivation, selected cipher reporting, and a TLS record parser capable of extracting ServerHello extensions.
 The current TLS path has negotiated ChaCha20-Poly1305 with `selected_cipher=0x1303`; the next block is handshake key/IV derivation and ChaCha20-Poly1305 record protection groundwork.

+GhostTor has started as a separate native MVP track.
+The current stage adds a static relay seed file (`TORRELAYS.GHT`) and a `torrelays` command that reads relay candidates and ntor keys from the FAT12 image.
+This is bootstrap/debug infrastructure only, not an anonymous Tor client.

 ---